Pre-Law Advising

 • Government relations: the sector of an organization that focuses on public policy and advocacy.

-Students interested in careers in government, law, international affairs, and public policy are encouraged to focus on skill development and experience.
+Students interested in careers in international affairs are encouraged to focus on skill development and experience.
 This is especially important as employers, and graduate programs in this space continue to look for commitment to understanding these industries.
-Below please find suggested study abroad experiences that help develop specific skills and experiences to help be competitive in these industries.
+Below please find suggested study abroad experiences that help develop specific skills and experiences to help be competitive in this industry.

 “I was motivated to fight for environmental justice in my community after hearing about the respiratory illnesses that many children were diagnosed with as a result of the environmental contamination we live with.”